Back to Basics: Data Governance, Stewardship and Management, Part 1 - A Simple Metaphor

 These terms make sense if you use a simple metaphor.

 Take a country.
-Most countries have a many inhabitants living, acting, and having an effect on the happenings of the country.
+Most countries have many inhabitants living, acting, and having an effect on the happenings of the country.
 Usually, they are bound to rules and laws which are decided on by a government or by social agreement, and enforced by bodies like the police force, or a responsible parent.

 If you understand this, you understand data governance, stewardship and management.